Total Cost Reporting

 Can you show us a sample of how calculations are performed and what’s included?

-FER/DCF calculation templates are available.
+FER/DCF data templates are available.
 The FER will reflect a summation of MER and TER in alignment with the CSA and CCIR Notice of Publication and Financial Services Regulatory Authority of Ontario.
+Please reach out to your RBC representative for samples, as applicable.

 Can we see a mockup of the FER file RBC will provide?